-For more information, see section 5.4.1.3.4 "Guaranteeing health and safety at work and continuous improvement of working conditions" of the 2022 Universal Registration Document.
+For more information, see section 5.4.1.3.4 "Guaranteeing health and safety at work and continuous improvement of working conditions" on page 320 of the 2022 Universal Registration Document.

-4.1.4.7 The models, in particular the Group's internal models, used in strategic decision-making and in risk management systems could fail, face delays in deployment or prove to be inadequate and result in financial losses for the Group.
+2.2.4.7 The models, in particular the Group's internal models, used in strategic decision-making and in risk management systems could fail, face delays in deployment or prove to be inadequate and result in financial losses for the Group.